Combining Reconstruction and Contrastive Methods for Multimodal Representations in RL: Architecture Details and Training

 \subsection{Objectives}

-\textbf{Image Inputs and Preprocessing.} For the reconstruction objective, we used images of size $64 \times 64$ pixels as input to the model.
-For the contrastive objectives, the images are of size $76 \times 76$ pixel image and we used $64 \times 64$ pixel random crops.
-Cropping is temporally consistent, i.e., we used the same crop for all time steps in a sub-sequence.
-For evaluation, we took the crop from the center.
+\textbf{Image Inputs and Augmentation.} Whenever we use a contrastive image loss, we randomly crop a $64 \times 64$ pixel image from the original image of size $76 \times 76$ pixels during training.
+Cropping is temporally consistent, i.e., the same crop is used for all time steps in a sub-sequence.
+For evaluation, we corp at the center.
+For the ablations that reconstruct images, we downsize them directly to $64 \times 64$ pixels.

-\textbf{Reconstruction Objectives.} Whenever we reconstructed images we used the up-convolutional architecture proposed by \cite{ha2018world} and used by \cite{hafner2019learning, hafner2019dream}.
-For low-dimensional observations, we used $3 \times 400$ units fully connected NN with ELU activation.
-In all cases, only the mean is learned and the standard deviation is fixed at $1$.